holgerbrandl/kalasim/docs/userguide/docs/component.md

 If the component is canceled, activated, passivated, interrupted or held the `failed` flag will be set as well.

 * If the component is `CURRENT`, it will suspend execution internally
 * Although theoretically possible it is not recommended to use request for non current components.
+If needed to do so, the pattern to provide the correct receiver is `with(nonCurrent){ request(r) }`

 <!-- TODO describe better what happens if request is rejected or fails to be fulfilled-->